MinusFour/phpTreeBasedRouter/README.md

 //Loads the route object into the tree.
 ```

-Finall you'll initialize the Router Object with `$routeContainer` and at that point is up to you to supply a path
+Finally you'll initialize the Router Object with `$routeContainer` and at that point is up to you to supply a path
 to match a Route object.

 ```php